LITUATUI/pushevs.com/content/posts/max/2023-05-16-april-2023-great-month-for-the-volkswagen-id-family-in-germany.md

 slug: "april-2023-great-month-for-the-volkswagen-id-family-in-germany"
 authors: "maximilianholland"
 date: "2023-05-16"
 categories:
+  - "EV sales"
+tags:
-  - "general"
+  - "Germany"
 images:
-  - "/images/Volkswagen-ID.5.avif"
+  - "/ev-sales-images/Germany-flag.avif"
 ---

 The German auto market saw plugin electric vehicles take 20.5% share in April, significantly down from 24.3% year on year.
 Full electrics, however, saw increased share, though were outweighed by a halving of plugin hybrid share, a result of recent policy adjustments.
 Overall auto volume in April was 202,947 units, 12.6% up YoY, though still one third below pre-2020 seasonal norms (around 305,000 units).
 The bestselling full electric in April was the Volkswagen ID.4 / ID.5.